Tennessee literature

-Introduction

 The literature of Tennessee in the United States includes fiction, non-fiction, and poetry, ranging from Independence through to the present.
 This literature encompasses texts produced by those native to Tennessee as well as texts which relate to the history and culture of Tennessee.
 The literary scene within Tennessee today is also included in the literature of Tennessee.

-American Independence Through to the end of the Civil War
+American independence through to the end of the Civil War

 This is known in the South as the Antebellum era.
 It can be discerned from other literary periods through the themes which authors at the time grappled with, such as the justification of slavery.
-A notable work produced in this period is George Tucker's The Valley of Shenandoah (1824), which explored life on a Virginia plantation whilst also uniquely criticising slavery.
+A notable work produced in this period is George Tucker's The Valley of Shenandoah (1824), which explored life on a Virginia plantation whilst also uniquely criticizing slavery.